nighthawkcoders/APCSA/_posts/2022-06-15-Tri1-introduction.md

 - AWS Cloud Commputing and Servers will be used to Deploy and Support projects.
 - Slack is the tool will use for messaging, we have been averaging 35,000 message per class.

-### Equipment needed and accounts to maximize class
+### Equipment and accounts required to maximize class
 - A laptop, that you bring to class every day with the Development Tools installed on it.
-- GitHub Account
+- GitHub Account, VS Code will be used to push/pull changes
-- Slack account
+- Slack Account, install App on Laptop, get used to reading announcements
-- AWS Account that will be provided by Teacher
+- AWS Account for deployment, this will be provided by Teacher

 ### GitHub, VS Code Installation and Setup (Allie to verify and add stuff to this outline)
     - VS Code https://code.visualstudio.com/docs/languages/java